mozilla/experimenter-docs/docs/getting-started/engineers/desktop-migration-guide.md

 Prerequisites:
 * Your experimental variables are already instrumented with Firefox preferences
-* You don't use the `user branch` of each pref for anything other than actual user-defined values or testing (see docs on [order of precedence](/desktop-feature-api#configuration-sources)
+* You don't use the `user branch` of each pref for anything other than actual user-defined values or testing (see docs on [order of precedence](/desktop-feature-api#configuration-sources))
-* Your code can import a `jsm`
+* Your code can import a ESM

 ### An illustrative example (about:myself)